ritwik12/Virtual-Assistant/README.md

 # How it all works?

-We are reading user’s sentence and passing it through our Natural Language Processing code i.e “ Simplified Multinomial Naive Bayes Algorithm “.
-NLP code processes the sentence and redirects it to the action that should be performed based on the meaning of the sentence.
+The user's sentence is read and passed through our Natural Language Processing (NLP) code for processing.
+After the sentence is processed, it's redirected to the action to be performed based on the meaning of the sentence.
+Our NLP code uses a simplified version of the Multinomial Naive Bayes Algorithm.

 The functionality is executed such as
 <ul>